Casting porosity is primarily caused by the material's natural contraction as it cools.

 Causes: Inadequate feeding of molten metal, poor gating design, and insufficient risers.

-Impact: Significantly compromises structural integrity, easily detected through non-destructive testing methods like X-ray or ultrasonic testing.
+Impact: Significantly compromises structural integrity and is easily detected through non-destructive testing methods like X-ray or ultrasonic testing.

 5. Surface Porosity